Grynn-GmbH/Swiss-ERPNext/README.md

 $ bench restart
 ```

 ### Prerequisite / Settings

-There are no Prerequisite to this application but it is good to have following settings.
+There are a few prerequisite to this application

+1. Frappe & ERPNext needs to be installed
-1. Company Generating Sales Invoice have Address Assigned to it.
+2. Company which is generating "Sales Invoice" MUST have the "Address" doctype assigned to it.

-##### For Assigning Address to Company
+##### For assigning Address to Company Doctype

 ![Add Company](./assets/add-company.gif)

 ## usage

-Using Swiss-E-Invoice-ERPnext is fully automated, you just need to create a Sales Invoice and It Generates the PDF and Attaches it to Sales Invoice
+Using Swiss-E-Invoice-ERPnext is fully automated.
+When a Sales Invoice is created & submitted, a PDF/A3 with e-invoice XML is generated and attached to Sales Invoice.

 ##  Swiss QR Bill for ERPNext